 Utilize the “Unseen Element”

 Another clue in the process of discovering your life’s path is through what I call the Unseen Element.
 This is quiet operation of the Universe, that exists outside of you.
-The first aspect of this is your relationship with the Universal God, in whatever form that takes for you.
+This is your relationship with the Universal God, in whatever form that takes for you.
 Ask your God every day to watch over you and keep you safe.
 Meditate and ask the big questions of life.
 When are you happiest?
-When and where are you a boss?
+When, in the past, were you clearly succeeding?
+How can you re-create that for yourself now?
 God is within you.
-If you talk to yourself enough about what you truly can do with flying colors, you will eventually get a very clear answer about the work that wants you.
+You are meant to be happy.

 Personality and Aptitude Tests

-Understand your deepest interests, but go out and find the work in that area where your greatest strengths are constantly utilized.
-At that point, you can go beyond your talents and into your dreams.
+Understand your deepest interests, but find the work where your greatest strengths are constantly utilized.
+At that point, you can go beyond your talents, and into your dreams.

-Most of all, communicate with the people who are already doing what you want and talk to them.
+Most of all, find people who are already doing what you want to do.
+Go for people who are already really successful.
+Start as high as you can.
 Find out what they did in order to get where they are.
-Try to meet as many people in your desired field as possible.
-There has to be someone, close enough to your world, that is winning at your game.
+See if they need an assistant, and get to work.
+If you come up with an idea for a project, tell them, giving yourself a necessary part in it.
+There has to be someone, close enough to your world, who is winning at your game.
+Everyone needs connections.
+Go get them.
+Finally, in all that you do, remember the golden rule.

 You may say – “I don’t have the time!
 Doing what you want is for the wealthy.
 I have to be practical and make a living!”
-No, we are talking about the big picture here.
-You have to make room for your own happiness.
-You have the same twenty four hours per day as everyone else.
-If you have a working life that you don’t like, make a plan as to how you are going to change it.
+We are talking about you making a living — from the point of view of a helicopter.
+You have to make room for your future, for your happiness, for an expanded wide framed life.
+If you have a working life that you don’t like, make a plan how you are going to change it.
 Your employer does not own your brain.
 Be resourceful.

 You may not be able to quit your job and go straight into a new career.
-So start small and transition over.
-Stop stalling and figure out what steps you need to take to get there.
+Start small and transition over.
 Meditate and ask yourself what is stopping you.
+Figure it out!
 Once you identify the objection that you have in your mind, write it down, and figure out the way around the obstacle.
-Do this over and over until all of the obstacles have been demolished.
+Do this over and over, until all of the obstacles have been demolished.

 Suggested Services

-And, read the books below, under Recommended Reading.
-“How to Fail at Almost Everything and Still Win Big”.
+Read “How to Fail at Almost Everything and Still Win Big”.
 This book was written by the creator of the comic strip Dilbert.
-He is surprisingly helpful with the concept of kicking your unlikely passion to the curb, in favor of finding your top talents and skills and getting wealthy because of those.
+His ideas are surprisingly helpful.
+He says kick your unlikely passion to the curb, in favor of finding your top talents and skills, and the work to match them.

-Capitalism is a miracle, and allows the greatest number of people to get and do what they want, based not on what the government thinks should happen, but based on the dictates of an actual market.
-Capitalism finds its true north only in the laws of supply and demand.
-This book gives you a good overview of economics at work.
-And its best, most hilarious, examples occur on warm summer evenings, around hot dogs, side shows, and cotton candy.
+Capitalism is a miracle, and allows the greatest number of people to get and do what they want, based not on what the government thinks should happen, but based on the dictates of human need.
+Capitalism finds its true north in the law of supply and demand.
+Let it help you find your true north.
+“Visible Hand” gives you a good overview of economics in real life, in a down-home, easily understood way.
+Indeed, its best, most hilarious, moments and examples occur at the county fair — on warm summer evenings, around hot dogs, side shows, and cotton candy.
 Hurry!
 Hurry!
 Hurry!

 Recommended Reading